Find your way with our blog

 Step 4: Can your business afford to pay you that amount?

 Next, calculate a budget for your business by taking your monthly financials from last year and using them as a starting point for the upcoming year’s budget.
-Apply the appropriate growth rates to revenue, and any variable costs associated with earning that revenue.
-Don’t forget to consider the fixed costs you will incur over the next year, including your own compensation as calculated in step three.
-Will you have a positive net income or are you forecasted to be in the negative?
+Apply the appropriate growth rates to revenue and any variable costs associated with earning that revenue.
+Don’t forget to consider the fixed costs you will incur over the next year, including your compensation, as calculated in step three.
+Will you have a positive net income, or are you forecasted to have a negative one?

 You may need to adjust some things to make your plan work: